devnich/python-programming/README.md

 s = pstats.Stats('dumpstats')
 ```

-# Reducing memory usage 1: Read a file one line at a time (optional)
+# Reducing memory usage

+## Read a file one line at a time

 ``` python
 with open('pettigrew_letters_ORIGINAL.txt', 'r') as file_in: